Looking for a date night in? These romantic dinner ideas are perfect for a night in for two, from cozy pot pie to bananas foster.

 It’s one thing to go out for a romantic dinner.
 But why not stay in and cook?
 A date night in can be just as romantic: and cooking together can bring two people even closer!
 Enjoying a delicious meal the two of you made together gives you a sense of investment that’s not there with even the fanciest of restaurants.

 As a couple who cooks together for a living, you might think Alex and I might prefer going out to a date night in.
 But there is something so personal about making a meal and enjoying it together!
 (Plus, now that we have a kiddo we don’t have to get a sitter — ha!)
-Now, there’s something about the vibe of romantic recipes dinner that are different from everyday recipes.
+Now, there’s something about the vibe of romantic dinner ideas that are different from everyday recipes.
 I’m not sure how to describe it, but an elegant pasta or a cozy pot pie is a bit more romantic than something like tacos or a soup.
 We’ll let you decide if you agree!
-Here’s what we think are are our top 10 romantic dinner recipes for two (though you’ll have some leftovers since many are designed for four servings — even better!).
+Here’s what we think are are our top 10 romantic dinner ideas for two (though you’ll have some leftovers since many are designed for four servings — even better!).

 Tips for a cooking date

-Before we start: if you’re going to cook up some romantic dinner recipes together, you’ve got to be in the right mindset for a cooking date!
+Before we start: if you’re going to cook up some romantic dinner ideas together, you’ve got to be in the right mindset for a cooking date!
 Here are a few tips Alex and I have learned over the years for cooking together on a date night in:

 - Don’t be overly ambitious.
 If you’re new to the kitchen or short on time, don’t try to make lots of new recipes at once.
-Pick a main recipe to focus on (from the romantic dinner recipes below!), then accessorize with a simple salad or dessert.
+Pick a main recipe to focus on (from the romantic dinner ideas below!), then accessorize with a simple salad or dessert.

 - Avoid starting hungry.
 Cooking when you’re starving is no fun, and is sure to end in tears or a fight.
 Instead, start cooking well before you might get hungry — and set out some snacks (and wine?) during the cooking process.
 Having some raw veggies or nuts on hand has saved us from a few kitchen catastrophes.